 Welcome to Friends of Frenchman Bay.
 Thanks for your interest.
 We need you!.

 Frenchman Bay is a breathtaking and wild ecosystem, bound on two sides by Acadia National Park.
 Friends of Frenchman Bay is a group of people who live in towns around the Bay or visit this unique spot on earth.
-Our current primary efforts are to protect Frenchman Bay from proposed large scale industrial fish farming in the bay, and bring attention to the environmental degradation caused by the many mega cruise ships visiting the bay.
-We value the dark starry skies, the marine life, the cold, clear waters, and clean air.
+Our primary efforts have been to protect Frenchman Bay from proposed large scale industrial fish farming , and bring attention to the environmental degradation caused by the many mega cruise ships visiting the bay.

 https://www.instagram.com/p/COxn4YYLw4_/?utm_source=ig_web_copy_link